udevbe/westfield/README.md

 ```

-We also need to build the runtime library as it will be needed by the generated protocol objets.
+We also need to build the runtime library as it will be needed by the generated protocol file.

 `client/runtime`
 ```